 Tip: It’s worth revisiting your risk profile every few years, as most people’s attitude to risk shifts as their circumstances change.
 For example, once you begin paying off a mortgage, you’re likely to be less comfortable taking on more financial risk than when you had smaller financial commitments.

 Age has an impact as well, with many people finding they become less comfortable with financial risks as they get older.
 Feeling uncomfortable about your investments could indicate your risk profile has changed.

 Risk profiles: what they look like

-There are no standard risk profiles used across the financial advice and investment industry, but the categories are usually based on the percentage allocated to ‘growth’ assets relative to ‘defensive’ assets.
+There are no standard risk profiles used across the financial advice and investment industry, but the categories are usually based on the percentage allocated to ‘growth’ assets (broadly shares and property) relative to ‘defensive’ assets (broadly cash and fixed interest).
 Generally, the higher the proportion of growth assets, the riskier the investment becomes and the greater the potential return in the long-term.
 Common risk profiles and asset allocations are set out in the table below.

 |Risk profile||Common allocation split for defensive and growth assets||Description|

 |Conservative||95-100% defensive assets

 |Not prepared to take any investment risk and willing to sacrifice higher returns to safeguard capital.|